-After filing a discovery memorandum, the moving party may request a discovery hearing by sending an email to Damian@flsd.uscourts.gov with the subject line: "Request for Discovery Hearing on [Case Number]."
-The email shall provide the Court with at least three (3) dates on Tuesdays or Thursdays with afternoon time frames during which all parties are available for a Zoom or telephonic hearing.
-Dates provided to the

-Court shall be within seven (7) business days from the date of the email to Chambers, as the Court endeavors to set discovery hearings as expeditiously as possible.
-The email shall be copied to all counsel and shall certify that the moving party has conferred with opposing counsel and confirmed opposing counsel's availability on the proposed dates and times.
-All communications with Chambers regarding discovery matters must be by email, and all counsel of record must be copied on the email.
-No argument or background about the dispute is permitted by email.
+After filing a Discovery Motion and conferring with the opposing party to confirm available dates, the moving party may request a discovery hearing by emailing the undersigned's Chambers at Damian@flsd.uscourts.gov with the subject line: "Request for Discovery Hearing on [Case Number]."
+The email shall provide the Court with at least three (3) dates on Tuesdays or Thursdays with afternoon time frames during which all parties are available for a hearing.
+Dates provided to the Court shall be within seven (7) business days from the date of the email to Chambers, as the Court endeavors to set discovery hearings as expeditiously as possible.
+The email should also note whether the parties request more than fifteen (15) minutes of argument per side.
+The email shall copy all counsel and shall certify that the moving party has conferred with opposing counsel and confirmed opposing counsel's availability on the proposed dates and times.
+All communications with Chambers regarding discovery matters must be by email, and all counsel of record must be copied on such emails.
+No argument or background about the dispute is permitted in emails to Chambers.